agile-students-spring2026/final-team_stereoscopically/front-end/docs/ui-consistency.md

 Use `EditorStatus.jsx` as the default shared renderer for status text in editor-related screens.

+Use `EditorToolScreen.jsx` as the default scaffold for tool pages.
+Prefer passing:

+- `title` and optional `subtitle` for header text
+- `preview` for media preview content
+- `controls` for tool-specific form/buttons
+- `actions` for custom button rows, or `hideActions` when no footer actions are needed

 ## Naming guidance

 - Prefer **semantic** names (`editor-tool-screen`) over feature-specific carryover names (`preset-sizes-screen`) when used by multiple tools.